eshaan-vimal/chaos-enhanced-feature-engineering_ECG/README.md

 The prevailing paradigm in time-series classification relies on high-complexity Deep Learning architectures to approximate non-linear decision boundaries.
 While effective, these models incur substantial computational cost and interpretability issues.

 This work proposes a **Data-Centric** alternative rooted in **Nonlinear Dynamics (Chaos Theory)**.
 We argue that the perceived complexity of chaotic time-series is due to low-dimensional projection.
-Through **Phase Space Reconstruction** and the extraction of dynamical invariants—Largest Lyapunov Exponent, Higuchi Fractal Dimension, and Recurrence Quantification Analysis metrics—we "unfold" the data manifold into a structured, low-dimensional space.
+Through **Phase Space Reconstruction** and the extraction of dynamical invariants Largest Lyapunov Exponent, Higuchi Fractal Dimension, and Recurrence Quantification Analysis metrics we "unfold" the data manifold into a structured, low-dimensional space.

 Unlike blind dimensionality reduction (PCA, Autoencoders), this transformation performs **Semantic Compression**: converting 2000-point ECG windows into interpretable 10-dimensional feature vectors that preserve underlying system dynamics.
 This representation enables **any lightweight, interpretable model** to match or outperform Deep Learning, offering a scalable path for high-performance AI on resource-constrained edge devices.